-Avira Resources Limited (ASX: AVW) (Avira or the Company) is pleased to announce assay results from the first of five diamond drillholes recently completed at the Company's Puolalaki Project in Northern Sweden.
-Assays confirm nickel-copper-cobalt (Ni-Cu-Co) mineralisation in drillhole PUO23002 over the previously reported1 interval of massive sulphide: 36m @ 0.63% Ni, 0.57% Cu, 952ppm Co from 16.7m to 52.7m (refer Table 1).
+Assay results obtained from the first of five diamond drillholes recently completed at the Company's Puolalaki Project in Northern Sweden.
+Assays confirm nickel-copper-cobalt (Ni-Cu-Co) mineralisation in drillhole PUO23002 over the previously reported interval of massive sulphide: 36m @ 0.63% Ni, 0.57% Cu, 952ppm Co from 16.7m to 52.7m (refer Table 1).